RebeccaFlach/covid-modeling/reports/final_report.md

 ## Abstract
 Our study replicates and extends previous research on COVID-19 transmission in supermarkets using an agent-based model.
 We analyze factors such as customer mobility, virus transmission, and intervention strategies to mitigate the spread.
 Results suggest that controlling customer arrival rates and implementing face mask policies significantly reduce infections.
 However, the model has limitations, including simplified infection mechanisms and synthetic paths.

+## Introduction
+In the early stages of the COVID-19 pandemic, when lockdowns were widespread, there was a lot of importance placed on preventing infections in the places that had to remain open.
+This included medical facilities, but also included places like supermarkets, which posed a danger to both customers as well as the essential workers who staffed them.
+To tackle this, various interventions were implemented, such as changed store layouts, limiting numbers of customers, and mask policies.
+The paper we are replicating, written in late 2020, investigates the efficacy of these interventions and examines what how COVID-19 spreads in supermarkets.

 ## Methodology

 The following contents of the methodology section replicates the research conducted in [**Modeling COVID-19 transmission in supermarkets using an agent-based model**](https://www.semanticscholar.org/reader/17a2627fca7585df99f9d214831992a3756ed772) [1], where the authors propose an agent-based model to calculate total exposure time, representing the duration customers spend near infected individuals, and estimate infection rates using a basic transmission model in order to offer insights into mitigating the spread of COVID-19.